PySimpleGUI/PySimpleGUI/readme.md

 Started in late December 2018 PySimpleGUIWx started with the SystemTray Icon feature.
 This enabled the package to have one fully functioning feature that can be used along with tkinter to provide a complete program.
 The System Tray feature is complete and working very well.

 The Windowing code is coming together with Reads now operational which means Popups work.
 The elements are getting completed on a regular basis.
 3 more were just checked in.
 At least 1 new element is getting completed a week.

+# Web Version

+New for 2019, PySimpleGUIWeb.
+This is an exciting development!
+PySimpleGUI in your Web Browser!

 # Support